Timeline of the Israeli–Palestinian conflict in 2019: 16 July

 Tariq Zebania, 7, from Tarqumiyah northwest of Hebron was struck and killed by a car driven by an Israeli settler as he rode his bike by the settlement road outside the settlement Adhoura.

 August

 23 August

-17-year-old Rina Shnerb from Lod was murdered while hiking with her family in nature when Palestinian terrorists detonated an IED device.
+17-year-old Rina Shnerb from Lod was murdered while hiking with her family in nature when Palestinian militants detonated an IED device.
 Her father and brother were seriously wounded.